grantbow/fit/docs/FAQ.md

 A: Write a git hook.

 Q: How do I secure the system?
-A: The same way you secure your files.
+A: The same way you secure your files and revision control system.

 Q: What do you mean by a job?
 A: `Jobs` are the reasons for your issues you track.
 This term is inspired by